Barycentric rational approximation for learning the index of a dynamical system from limited data: Rational approximation with given relative degree

 \section{Rational approximation with given relative degree}

-The theoretical results from the previous section give us a tool to check the relative degree of a rational function by evaluating linear combinations of its barycentric coefficients.
+The theoretical results from the previous section give us a tool for checking the relative degree of a rational function by evaluating linear combinations of its barycentric coefficients.
 While this can be useful on its own, we can leverage the fact that Theorem~\ref{th:degree} is a co-implication to design ways of \emph{enforcing} a given degree within rational approximation.

 We restrict our attention here to AAA, although the considerations that follow can be generalized to many other rational approximation algorithms, as long as they rely on the barycentric form, cf.~Section~\ref{sec:Extensions}.
 The plain version of AAA is not concerned with the degree of the rational interpolant $r$ that the algorithm builds.
 As such, the resulting rational function $r$ will usually have exact type $(m,m)$.
 Indeed, round-off errors will generally make both $\sum_{k=0}^mw_kf_k$ and $\sum_{k=0}^mw_k$ nonzero, so that Theorem~\ref{th:degree} implies the largest possible type, yielding degree $0$.